sfu-cmpt340/project_07/README.md

 repository
 ├── src                                                 ## Source code of the package itself
-    ├── amazing                                         ## Utility functions and code to train models ├── functions.py                                ## Utility functions for GUI, processing data, and function to get HR from video
+    ├── amazing                                         ## Utility functions and code to train models ├── functions.py                                ## Function to calculate HR from video, Utility functions for GUI +processing data
         ├── train_predict_heart_rate_from_feature.py    ## Code to train model to predict heart rate from features ├── train_predict_heart_rate_from_video.py      ## Code to train model to predict heart rate from video ├── pretrained_models                               ## Pre-trained models for use in run.y